Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

                 })
 ```

-#### And you can even do a quick and dirty scaling of your circle sizes to earthquake magnitudes like this:
+#### We can add a quick and dirty scaling of the circle sizes to earthquake magnitudes like this:
 ```JavaScript
           .attr("r", function(d){ return d.properties.mag > 0 ?
 1.5 * d.properties.mag : 0; } )
 ```
-#### And if you want to get *really fancy*, you can ANIMATE your earthquakes by adding some transition effects just above where you set the radius
+#### To get *really fancy*, we can ANIMATE the earthquakes by adding some transition effects just above where we set the radius
 ```JavaScript
           .transition()
           .duration(500)